otoolep/questdb.io/website/blog/2020-04-02-introducing-simd-aggregations.md

 ### How fast is it?
-To get an idea of how fast aggregations have become, we ran a benchmark against kdb+, which has been marketing itself as the fastest time-series database for the past 20 years.
-Coincidentally, their new version 4.0 (released a few days ago) introduces performance improvements through further parallelism.
+To get an idea of how fast aggregations have become, we ran a benchmark against kdb+, which is one of the fastest databases out there.
+Coincidentally, their new version 4.0 (released a few days ago) introduces performance improvements through implicit parallelism.

 #### Setup
 We have benchmarked QuestDB against kdb's latest version using 2 different CPUs: the [Intel 8850H](https://ark.intel.com/content/www/us/en/ark/products/134899/intel-core-i7-8850h-processor-9m-cache-up-to-4-30-ghz.html)